lidkalee/Workflow_Genes_Regions/README.md

-# Workflow of preparation of Sequencing data and usage of PyGenomeTrack as a tool to visualize genome regions
+# Workflow of genomic data visualization using PyGenomeTrack

-This notebook contains a procedure to prepare the sequencing data and to create the region plots.
+This notebook contains a procedure to prepare the sequencing data for visualization of the region plots.
 The workflow describes the tools to convert the files into the formats: BED6, BED12, BAM, and BIGWIG.
 Additionally, we formed the helper functions to create .ini files from scratch.

 The [PyGenomeTrack](https://github.com/deeptools/pyGenomeTracks) aims to produce high-quality genome browser tracks.